mikaelvesavuori/only/readme.md

 Latest revision: 20160814

 ## What is Only Framework?
-Only Framework is a framework that provides 1) a responsive, modular, high-performance, secure boilerplate and scaffold together with 2) a styleguide that supports development from a foundational ground towards clear visual deliveries and 3) a simple Component Designer that encourages object-based composition of elements for total separation of design and development.
+Only Framework is a framework that provides:
+1. a responsive, modular, high-performance, secure boilerplate and scaffold together with
+2. a styleguide that supports development from a foundational ground towards clear visual deliveries and
+3. a simple Component Designer that encourages object-based composition of elements for total separation of design and development.

 The mantra behind Only Framework has been to make it super easy for designers, developers and stakeholders/clients alike to always have access to the current state of development—through fast, fun, no-bullshit design and development.

 Only now has a Gulp-based workflow that will help you with:
 - optimizing assets (HTML, JS, CSS, images)